nicolelyu021/Decomposition-Attacks-and-AI-Red-Teaming/README.md

 # Decomposition-Attacks-and-AI-Red-Teaming
-casi-mats-application

-# CASI–MATS Application — Nicole Lyu
+## CASI–MATS Application — Nicole Lyu ##
-This repository is prepared as part of the **Carnegie AI Safety Initiative (CASI) x MATS-style fellowship** application.
+This repository is prepared as part of the Carnegie AI Safety Initiative (CASI) x MATS-style fellowship** application.
-**Carnegie Mellon University – MS in Artificial Intelligence Systems Management (Class of 2026)**
+Carnegie Mellon University – MS in Artificial Intelligence Systems Management (Class of 2026)
 ---

 ## Overview
-This repository contains my responses to the **CASI–MATS Pilot Research Fellowship Application**.
+This repository contains my responses to the CASI–MATS Pilot Research Fellowship Application.
 Each section below corresponds to the technical prompts (2.1.1–2.1.6) outlined in the official call for participation.

 ---